 We have helped form women's groups and collectives to ensure they are able to challenge patriarchal culture and its manifestations.
-We have also run awareness programmes for women about the legal and constitutional rights available to them.
-Adolescent girls and women have been trained on sexual and reproductive health and rights (SRHR).
+We have also run awareness programmes for women about the laws meant for them .Adolescent girls and women have been trained on sexual and reproductive health and rights (SRHR).